piecedigital/TutoPop/README.md

 // This is an array of our tutorial prompts.
 // It's an array of objects that take 9 parameters:

-// dialogX: this is the x coordinate for the tutorial dialog box
+// dialogX: this is the x coordinate for the tutorial dialog box.
+50% is the default
-// dialogY: this is the y coordinate for the tutorial dialog box
+// dialogY: this is the y coordinate for the tutorial dialog box.
+50% is the default
 // highlightX: this is the x coordinate for the tutorial highlight box
 // highlightY: this is the y coordinate for the tutorial highlight box
 // highlightRadius: this is the border radius for the highlight area
 // highlightWidth: this is the width of the optional highlight area
 // highlightHeight: this is the height of the optional highlight area
-// msg: this is the actual text for the tutorial dialog box
+// msg: this is the actual text for the tutorial dialog box. "???" is the default text
 // side: this is the side that arrow will appear: top(default), right, bottom, left
+// offset: this is of the arrow.
+If it had a face, negatives would be its left, posititves its right.
+Influence is a percentage based on dialog box width or height.
+0% is the default value

 var tutorials = [
   {